pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 Using a simple parameter, you can activate our Facial Biometry webview.
 Your customers will be required to show an ID document, and then perform a short selfie video.
 Validation of the identity will then take 2 minutes ; our call-back will let you know asap.
 In the mean time, you can proceed with the next steps of your funnel.

 <Highlight>
-  Our biometry systems are compliant with all Data Protection Regulations.
+  Our biometry systems are <b class="term">compliant with Data Protection Regulations</b>.
 We are supervised on this specific feature by CNIL (GDPR & Biometry) and by ANSSI (EIDAS & Identity Management).
 </Highlight>

 <Highlight type="tip">